abdallah180717/custom-object-detection_Landmine-detection-/README.md

 you should create a folder name:  images in /home/pi/

+connect the USB camera  to your raspberry pi and Run to capture 70 frame

-change line 12 to : cv2.imwrite("/home/pi/images/Fake_landmine%d.jpg" %cpt, frame) //for capturing Fake_landmine
+change line 12 to : cv2.imwrite("/home/pi/images/Fake_landmine%d.jpg" %cpt, frame)
+RUn//for capturing Fake_landmine 70 image

+change line 12 to : cv2.imwrite("/home/pi/images/Landmine%d.jpg" %cpt, frame)
+RUn//for capturing Landmine 70 image

 connect the USB camera  to your raspberry pi and Run to capture 70 frame